-Edo Sashimono are characterized by their restrained ornamentation, and their simple lacquering techniques that bring out the natural beauty of the mulberry, zelkova, or paulownia wood grain; even today when we look at an Edo Sashimono work, we can feel the chic style of Edo and by gone days.
-Kyo Sashimono (Kyoto-style wood furniture) were particularly known for storing tea utensils and used by the Imperial Court and aristocracy, whereas Edo Sashimono were used by samurai families and townspeople including merchants, and Kabuki actors.
-To show the quality of craftsmanship and wood, and also to underline that these pieces are not heavy and rustic, but rather chic and smart, sometimes light thin boards may be purposefully used.
+This craft is characterized by its restrained ornamentation and simple lacquering techniques that bring out the natural beauty of the mulberry, zelkova, or paulownia wood grain.
+Kyo sashimono (Kyoto-style wood furniture) was particularly known for storing tea utensils and being used by the Imperial Court and aristocracy, whereas Edo sashimono was used by samurai families and townspeople including merchants, and kabuki actors.
+To show the quality of craftsmanship and wood and underline that these pieces are not heavy and rustic, but rather chic and smart, sometimes light thin boards may be purposefully used.

-The joints of Edo Sashimono are made in such a way that they are barely seen from the outside.
-Despite their delicate appearance, Edo Sashimono are quite sturdy and can be used for many generations.
+The joints of Edo wood sashimono are made in such a way that they are barely seen from the outside.
+Despite its delicate appearance, Edo wood joinery is sturdy and can be used for many generations.

-The origins of sashimono were the Kyo Sashimono produced as part of the court culture of the Heian period (794-1192).
-In the Muromachi period (1336-1573), carpentry skills evolved, giving rise to sashimono-shi (professional cabinet-makers) who made such furniture items as chests of drawers and display cabinets, and square- or round-shaped boxes for storing tea ceremony items used for the Imperial Court and nobles.
-Kyo Sashimono developed along with the tea ceremony culture known as chanoyu.
-Sashimono also include Osaka Karaki Sashimono derived from the Chinese joinery techniques studied by Japanese missions visiting the Tang court.
+This craft is based on the Kyo wood joinery produced as part of the Heian period (794-1185) court culture.
+In the Muromachi period (1336-1573), carpentry skills evolved, giving rise to professional cabinet-makers who made furniture pieces like chests of drawers, display cabinets, and boxes for storing tea ceremony items.
+These articles were used by the Imperial Court and nobles.
+Kyo wood joinery developed as the tea ceremony culture, chanoyu, did.
+Another type of wood joinery is Osaka karaki sashimono, derived from Chinese joinery techniques studied by Japanese missions visiting the Tang dynasty (618-907).

-Edo Sashimono began in the Edo period (1603-1868), when the Tokugawa Shogunate relocated artisans from across the whole country to establish artisan towns specializing in a particular craft such as blacksmith, dyeing, and carpentry in the Nihonbashi and Kanda areas.
-In the middle of the Edo period, as handcraft manufacturing developed and demand increased, the carpentry work was subdivided, and consequently, sashimono-shi was established as a separate profession along with kuden-shi (temple and shrine carpenters) and toshoji-shi (artisans of doors and shoji screens)
+Edo wood joinery began in the Edo period (1603-1868), when the Tokugawa shogunate (feudal military government) relocated artisans from across the whole country to establish artisan towns specializing in a particular craft such as blacksmithing, dyeing, and carpentry in some areas of Edo.
+In the middle of the Edo period, as handcraft manufacturing developed and demand increased, the carpentry work was subdivided.
+As a result, cabinet making was established as a separate profession along with temple and shrine carpenters and artisans of doors and shoji screens.

-Edo Sashimono continued to develop and was designated as a traditional woodwork craft by the Minister of Economy, Trade and Industry in 1997.
+Edo wood joinery continues to evolve and was designated as a Traditional Woodwork Craft by the Minister of Economy, Trade and Industry in 1997.

 General Production Process